 During May, parents of children who have been offered a place at the school will receive a letter inviting them to a meeting, usually held one evening in June.
 The Headteacher and teachers of the new Reception classes will talk about school routines and objectives and will answer any queries.
 There will be some books and equipment on display and parents will be taken to see the classrooms.

-1 Children who, at the time of admission, are in the care of a local authority or are provided with accommodation by the authority (looked after children).
-Also children who were previously looked after but ceased to be so because they were adopted, or became subject to a residence order or a special guardianship order.
-A looked-after child is defined in Section 22 of the Children Act 1989.
+- Criteria 1: Children who, at the time of admission, are in the care of a local authority or are provided with accommodation by the authority (looked after children).
+Also children who were previously looked after but ceased to be so because they were adopted, or became subject to a child arrangements order or a special guardianship order.
+This also includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is defined in Section 22 of the Children Act 1989.

-2. Children who live in the catchment area served by the school, who have a brother or sister attending the school or, in the case of separate infant and junior schools, the corresponding junior school, provided that the brother or sister will continue to attend that school the following year
+- Criteria 2: To children who live in the catchment area served by the school, who have a brother or sister attending the school provided that the brother or sister will continue to attend that school the following year;

-3. Other children who live in the catchment area served by the school.
+- Criteria 3: To other children who live in the catchment area served by the school;

-4. Children living outside the catchment area with a brother or sister who currently attends the school or, in the case of separate infant and junior schools, the corresponding junior school, provided that the brother or sister will continue to attend that school the following year;
+- Criteria 4: To children who live outside the catchment area with a brother or sister who currently attends the school provided that the brother or sister will continue to attend that school the following year;

 Brothers and Sisters

-If it is not possible to meet all of the requests in any one of the categories described above, the City Council will prioritise the requests within that category by reference to distance.
-A straight-line measurement will be made, using a computerised mapping system, from the centre of the child’s residence – to the centre of the preferred school site.
-The address used must be the child’s permanent home address.
+If it is not possible to meet all of the requests in any one of the categories described above, the City Council will prioritise the requests within that category based on the distance to the school.
+A straight-line measurement will be made, using a computerised mapping system, from the centre of the child's residence - to the centre of the preferred school site.
+The address used must be the child's permanent home address.
 The shortest measurement will have the highest priority.
-Where the final place in a year group can be taken by two or more children living an equal distance from the school, the local authority will select by drawing lots.
+Where the final place in a year group can be taken by two or more children living an equal distance from the school, the local authority, overseen independently, will select by drawing lots

 A pupil's home address is considered to be a residential property that is the child's only or main residence.
 At the time places are allocated, proof of permanent residence at the property concerned may be required.
 Where documentary evidence can substantiate to the satisfaction of the Local Authority that care is split equally between parents at two homes, parents must name the address to be used for the purpose of allocating a school place

-If a school place is offered on the basis of an address that is subsequently found to be different from a child’s normal and permanent home address, then that place is liable to withdrawal.
+If a school is offered on the basis of an address that is subsequently found to be different from a child's normal and permanent home address, then that place is likely to be withdrawn.

 Children of UK service personnel and other Crown Servants will be treated as meeting the residency criteria for a catchment area once proof of posting has been provided

-One of the aims of a local school is to serve its neighbourhood and develop links with the local community to strengthen the school and the community.
-The area served by a school is known as the catchment area and details of specific catchment areas are available from the Admissions and Benefits team
+One of the aims of local schools is to serve its neighbourhood and develop links with the local community to strengthen the school and the community.
+The area served by a school is known as the catchment area and details of specific catchment areas are available at https://www.coventry.gov.uk/catchmentareas

 Deferred entry into Primary School